mlcommons/ck/docs/mlperf-education-workgroup.md

 * Modularize MLPerf benchmarks and make it easier to run, optimize, customize and reproduce them across rapidly evolving software, hardware and data.
   * Reuse and enhance [cross-platform CM scripts](list_of_scripts.md) intended to make MLOps and DevOps more interoperable, reusable, portable, deterministic and reproducible.
   * Lower the barrier of entry for new MLPerf submitters and reduce their associated costs.
+  * Develop universal, modular and portable benchmarking workflow that can run on any software/hardware stack from the cloud to embedded devices.
-* Automate design space exploration of diverse ML/SW/HW stacks to trade off performance, accuracy, energy, size and costs; automate submission of Pareto-efficient configurations to MLPerf.
+* Automate design space exploration and optimization of the whole ML/SW/HW stack to trade off performance, accuracy, energy, size and costs.
+  * Automate submission of Pareto-efficient configurations to MLPerf.
 * Help end-users of ML Systems visualize all MLPerf results, reproduce them and deploy Pareto-optimal ML/SW/HW stacks in production.
 * Support student competitions, reproducibility initiatives and artifact evaluation at ML and Systems conferences using the rigorous MLPerf methodology and the MLCommons CM automation meta-framework.
-  * Develop universal, modular and portable benchmarking workflow that can run on any software/hardware stack from the cloud to embedded devices.

 ## Conf-calls